spoodzxs2345/jan-joshua-aus/index.md

 ---

 ### Customer Reviews Sentiment Analysis
-This project applied Natural Language Processing (NLP) techniques to analyze customer reviews and determine overall sentiment towards British Airways.
+This project employed Natural Language Processing (NLP) techniques to analyze customer reviews for British Airways and determine overall sentiment.
 By extracting key insights from the text data, the project aimed to provide actionable feedback to the airline to enhance their services.
+Interestingly, while the overall sentiment was neutral, the analysis revealed a balance of subjective and objective comments, suggesting a mix of personal experiences and general knowledge about the airline's operations.
 This work was completed as part of a Virtual Experience Program with British Airways through Forage.

 <img src="assets/img/ba_sentiment_analysis.png?raw=true">
 <img src="assets/img/ba_sentiment_analysis_2.png?raw=true">